Fee Free Remortgage Brokers

 We will help you remortgage for free and our service doesn’t cost a penny!

-If you want to remortgage you will need to speak to a ‘whole of market’ mortgage adviser.
-Start planning your remortgage 5 five months before your current fixed rate ends to guarantee your best flexibility.
-Compare remortgage deals with a mortgage broker like ourselves, you can benefit from expert advice and support for FREE!
+If you want to remortgage you can use the services of a ‘whole of market’ mortgage adviser.
+You should start planning your remortgage 5 months before your current fixed rate ends to guarantee your best flexibility.
+When you compare remortgage deals with a fee-free mortgage broker like ourselves, you can benefit from expert advice and support for FREE!
 We search the entire market to find the best mortgage deals and rates for you and you won’t have to pay us a penny!

-In order to work out how much this is going to cost, there are a number of different things you need to look at.
+In order to work out how much the remortgage is going to cost, there are a number of different things you need to look at.
 For example, you need to consider how much it is going to cost you to leave your existing deal.
-An early repayment charge could cost as much as five per cent or as little as nothing.
+Exit fees could cost as much as five per cent or as little as nothing.
 You may also need to pay a ‘deeds release fee’, which is usually between £0 and £300.
-You then need to figure out the cost of getting your new mortgage product.
-This includes the mortgage fees, valuation fee, conveyancing fee, and broker fee.
+You then need to figure out the cost of getting your mortgage product.
+This includes the arrangement fees, valuation fees, and conveyancing fees.

 If you leave your existing lender too early there is a good chance that they will issue you a fine for doing so.
 This is known as an early redemption charge (ERC).
 At YesCanDo Money we will make sure this doesn’t happen and can advise you about when the best time to remortgage is.